-CloudPush command can be used for upload to Amazon S3 or Google Cloud Storage hosting.
+The CloudPush command can be used for upload to Amazon S3 or Google Cloud Storage hosting.
 Examples are shown on the S3.
 If you need to use Google Cloud Storage, just change the "s3" to "google" or "gs".
 Full how-to with visual examples is available as a how-to article.

-Amazon access and secure key is available via IAM service administration interface.
+Amazon access and the secure key are available via IAM service administration interface.